logo

 I shrugged.
 It wasn’t too much, but it was still a breakthrough.

 She didn’t answer.
-It seemed that she didn’t know it.
+It seemed she didn’t know it.
 I was almost sure she knew nothing about Sandra, the Butterfly, or the blackmail attempt either.
 At the same time, I did not intend to fill her in on my latest findings.
-I had given her enough—just to be sure, I wouldn’t be caught in the fire if things turned south and the FBI had to step in.
+I had already given her enough—just to be sure I wouldn’t be caught in the fire if things turned south and the FBI had to step in.

-Unfortunately, right at this moment, the agent’s colleague finally turned up, and I had to vacate his seat.
+Unfortunately, the agent’s colleague finally turned up at this moment, and I had to vacate his seat.
 I stood up slowly, and he politely waited until I stepped aside.
-He didn’t ask me what I was doing there and didn’t show any sign that he recognized me.
-As soon as his seat was free, his attention immediately focused on the food, as if afraid something might be missing, which I wouldn’t be surprised of given the appetite of his partner.
+“Whassup, ma’?”
+The guy just mooed in his sluggish Texan accent as he passed me without asking me what I was doing there or showing any sign that he recognized me.
+As soon as his seat was free, his attention immediately focused on the food, as if he was afraid something might be missing, which wouldn’t be surprising, considering his partner’s appetite.

 I gave him a dismissive look as well and turned around to go.